avgsteve/nodejs_proj_twitter/README.md

     7. ✔️ Code bundling & compression (front-end JavaScript files)
     8. ✔️ Some UI/UX tweaks: loading effect, responsive design, animation etc,.

-    (note: ✔️ mark mean the extra feature & function I've added as extra to the original code)
+    (note: ✔️ mark means the extra feature & function I've added to the original code from Udemy course)

 4. To Do:
    1. Image uploading on S3 storage